 Advanced Grammar for Heritage Speakers

-Description: Spanish isn’t new in the United States: in fact, it was the first European language spoken in the country, and is currently native to almost 40 million Americans, who descend from the earliest colonizers and from the multiple waves of later arrivals.
+Description: Spanish isn’t new in the United States: in fact, it was the first European language spoken in the country, and is currently native to over 40 million Americans, descended from the earliest colonizers and from the multiple waves of later arrivals.
 This course explores the diversity of US Spanish, from the colonial past until the present, paying special attention to modern-day Texas.
 We will answer questions such as the following: Who speaks Spanish in the US today?
 What makes US Spanish unique, special, and interesting?
 How do US Spanish speakers feel about their language and culture?
 How has Spanish managed to have more staying power than other languages in the US?
 Why is Spanish in Texas different from Spanish in New York or Miami?
 And what's the linguistic situation of Puerto Rico?
-Our course will include experiential learning (a field trip!) and an original research project involving graduate and undergraduate students, based on the Cushing Library collections of Texas Hispanic musicians and artists.
+Our course will include experiential learning and an original research project.